Azure/RDS-Templates/wvd-templates/Update existing WVD host pool/README.md

 Follow the guidance below for entering the appropriate parameters for your scenario.

+> **Reporting issues:**
+> Microsoft Support is not handling issues for any published tools in this repository.
+These tools are published as is with no implied support.
+However, we would like to welcome you to open issues using GitHub issues to collaborate and improve these tools.
+You can open [an issue](https://github.com/Azure/rds-templates/issues) and add the label **2-Update-existing-WVD-host-pool** to associate it with this tool.

 ## ActionOnPreviousVirtualMachines
 When you take action on previous virtual machines, you have two options: